How to Decorate a Christmas Tree

 Time Required: 2-4 hours

 Whether you prefer modern, pre-lit artificial Christmas trees or traditional live trees with hand-strung lights, we all have a holiday style preference.
-While everyone has their own ideas about how to decorate a Christmas tree, there are a few general tree decorating ideas that will help make the process flow more smoothly and let everyone enjoy this fun holiday tradition together.
+While everyone has their own ideas about how to decorate a Christmas tree, there are a few general tree decorating ideas that will help make the process go more smoothly and let everyone enjoy this fun holiday tradition together.

-It is important to select a location for the tree that takes both safety and aesthetics into account.
+Select a location for the tree that takes both safety and aesthetics into account.
 Be prepared to rearrange the room furnishings if needed to make the best space for the Christmas tree.